geops/react-spatial/src/components/FeatureStyler/README.md

       }),
     );

-    // Label feature with a style created by FeatureStyle.
+    // Label feature with a style created by FeatureStyler.
     // Values must be selected in the form. const feat3 = new Feature(new Point([-8000000, 3000000]));
     feat3.setStyle(this.defaultTextStyle);

-    // Icon feature with a style created by FeatureStyle.
+    // Icon feature with a style created by FeatureStyler.
     // Values must be selected in the form. const feat4 = new Feature(new Point([8000000, 3000000]));
     feat4.setStyle(this.defaultIconStyle);

-    // Icon feature with a style created by FeatureStyle.
+    // Icon feature with a style created by FeatureStyler.
     // Values must be selected in the form. const feat5 = new Feature(new Point([8000000, 3000000]));
     feat5.setStyle(this.defaultLineStyle);